Clear House Accountants Clear House Accountants

 Fiat Cryptocurrency

 Fiat money is a currency that holds no intrinsic value of its own but is utilised as a medium of exchange by the general public.
-Therefore, fiat cryptocurrencies are currencies that do not aim to do anything beyond creating a cheaper, decentralised, and easy to use fiat currency.
-These primarily include bitcoin (the original fiat cryptocurrency), Litecoin and Monero.
+Therefore, fiat cryptocurrencies are currencies that do not aim to do anything beyond creating a cheaper, decentralised, and easy-to-use fiat currency.
+These primarily include Bitcoin (the original fiat cryptocurrency), Litecoin and Monero.

 Stablecoins

 Unlike fiat cryptocurrency, the price of Stablecoins is tied to a stable asset to minimise extreme fluctuations.
 This enables Stablecoins owners to benefit from cryptocurrency features along with minimising volatility.
-Cryptocurrencies are indeed better than fiat currencies in terms of security, anonymity, and portability, as discussed earlier as well, but the factor of instability is permanently attached to them, and this is where Stablecoins come into play.
+Cryptocurrencies are indeed better than fiat currencies in terms of security, anonymity, and portability, as discussed earlier as well.
+Still, the factor of instability is permanently attached to them, and this is where Stablecoins come into play.

-You can hold your assets in cryptocurrencies like Tether to ensure stable asset values as it is known as the most well-known Stablecoin because its price is tied to the US dollar.
+You can hold your assets in cryptocurrencies like Tether to ensure stable asset values as it is known as the most well-known Stablecoin because its price is tied to the US dollar.ย ย

 Utility Tokens

-Utility tokens are cryptocurrencies used to power business and additional functions on a blockchain network.
+Utility tokens are cryptocurrencies used to power businesses and additional functions on a blockchain network.
 The utility tokens do not function as currencies but hold a monetary value because a particular demand for utility tokens exists.
 The most popular utility tokens are Ether, XRP and EOS.

 What Are They Worth?

 The worth of cryptocurrencies has surpassed $1 trillion in 2021, where it has now become the world’s fifth-most circulated currency by value in the world.
-Especially after the pandemic where our lives have increasingly depended on digitalisation and inflation has risen massively due to the printing of bills, fresh opportunities like cryptocurrencies have been on the rise significantly.
+Especially after the pandemic, where our lives have increasingly depended on digitalisation and inflation has risen massively due to the printing of bills, fresh opportunities like cryptocurrencies have been on the rise significantly.

 Best Cryptocurrencies by Market Capitalisation